ThabisoM7/Reverse-Shell/README.md

 # Techical Documentation

-Learned how to build a reverse shell, allowing an attacker access to a target system..
+Learned how to build a reverse shell, allowing to a target system..
 I went through the work of Mr. Yosifovich; the author of the book: "Windows Internals" to guide me in building the base and I have debugged and added extra functionality.

 ---
 # Architecture: